 What is “real sex” anyway?
 Glennon Doyle, the best-selling author of Untamed, dove into this topic on her podcast We Can Do Hard Things in an episode titled “Silent Sex Queen: Why aren't we talking about sex more?”
 Doyle discusses her sexual experiences before coming out as queer, describing each as what the world calls sex.
 To the world, sex is penetration and male ejaculation.

 When speaking about her first time having queer sex, however, Doyle explained that, “For the first time, I wasn’t just acting.
 I wasn’t saying the script women are supposed to say from porn culture, I wasn’t arching my back like women are supposed to, I wasn’t playing a role.
 I was just there, responding however my body and emotions wanted.”
 That seems like “real sex” to me.

 From across that large, marble table on our first date, she asked questions, and then I asked questions, and then she asked some more.
 I learned about her childhood and she learned about mine.
-I learned about her Southern grandparents, and the evolution of her lesbianism, and how she prefers mezcal over any other liquor.
+I learned about her grandparents from the South of the US, and the evolution of her lesbianism, and how she prefers mezcal over any other liquor.
 I learned that she’s writing an erotic poetry book.
 I watched the way her mouth moved as she smiled wide, or her lips came together lightly when she was saying something serious.